the-butcher/COVID19-SEIR/README.md

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks (as of 22.05.2021).

 todo:
+* create little colored markers where modifications are on the time slider
 * all testing to zero renders an all zero chart (which is technically OK, if the SEIR curves still are valid)
   * single slider to 1 percent leads to diagram stretching further an further
-* limit incidence range on modifications later than MIN_DATE
+* limit incidence range on modifications later than MIN_DATE to i.e. 10
-  * implement coincident indicator on modifications, then iterate when selecting -> bring lower incidence up z-wise so it can get selected
-* bind the 'time' modification to chart cursor
-  * ~~show effective contact matrix on a per date basis (base_contact_matrix x reduction_through_testing * nrm_susceptible of the respective age group)~~
-  * disable chart zoom to keep slider and chart aligned
 * modification chart area
   * find some primary value for strain (if possible use r<sub>t</sub>)
 * validity check for when i.e. too many vaccinations have been configured in settings or initial percentage of recovered does not validate → reset to last valid state (???)